 The first two we will be discussing will just take about ten minutes.
-But the two methods which will be discussed latter will take about a day and that is if you want a real cultured buttermilk.
+But the two methods which will be discussed later will take about a day and that is if you want real cultured buttermilk.

 What You Need

-Let it stand alone at around ten minutes.
+3. Let it stand alone for around ten minutes.
 Make sure it is at room temperature.